List of Homestuck characters: Trolls

-Dersite agents

 Other characters

 Other characters featured in Homestuck include the nearly-all-powerful antagonist Lord English, and a pair of "diametrically opposed twins living inside the same body" named Calliope and Caliborn.
 Andrew Hussie also inserted himself into Homestuck's story as a character, where he offers detailed summaries and ends up in "bizarre in-world encounters."
 After Ryan North asked why "MS Paint Adventures" doesn't follow the adventures of a "Ms. Paint", Hussie included a minor Carapacian character to Homestuck with that name.

-Late in the webcomic, Hussie introduced Davepetasprite^2, a fusion of the characters Davesprite (an apparitional alternate timeline version of Dave) and Nepeta Leijon.
+Late in the webcomic, Hussie introduced Davepetasprite^2, a fusion of the characters Davesprite (an apparitional alternate timeline version of Dave Strider) and Nepeta Leijon.
 The character is notable for having a short-lived crisis regarding their gender identity, due to the differing genders of the sprite's two constituent characters.
-They eventually defined themself as non-binary.
-Many more sprites appear throughout the story, the most notable of which are Tavrisprite, Erisolsprite, and Jasprosesprite^2.
+This trait led to most of the fandom defining the character as non-binary.

+Occasionally, the webcomic has featured real-life celebrities as characters, such as the rap duo the Insane Clown Posse, restauranteur and television host Guy Fieri, and former President of the United States Barack Obama.
+Direct references to celebrities in the form of an important prop have also been included throughout the story, including allusions to both Nicolas Cage and Ben Stiller in the form of the stuffed bunny featured in the Cage movie Con Air, and Dave Strider's signature pair of aviator sunglasses, acclaimed to have been worn by Stiller in the movie Starsky & Hutch.